ppaschos/snowmass-connect-docs/docs/index.md

 1. If your application/code was built or depends on modules used on the snowmass21 login node you must ensure that these modules are also loaded on the remote worker node.
 To do so:

-    * Insert the following parameter in your submission script: `Requirements = (HAS_MODULES =?= TRUE)`.
+    a) Insert the following parameter in your submission script: `Requirements = (HAS_MODULES =?= TRUE)`.
 This will request a worker node on a site where the OSG modules are available

-    * Load the modules in the executable script, `run.sh` before you invoke your executable code as: `module load module1 module2`
+    b) Load the modules in the executable script, `run.sh` before you invoke your executable code as: `module load module1 module2`

 2. You must always declare your project name, `+ProjectName="snowmass21"`, in your condor submit file to:

-    * Ensure your job is validated for condor to run it on the OSG grid
+    a) Ensure your job is validated for condor to run it on the OSG grid

-    * Job statistics are properly collected and displayed at the OSG monitoring dashboard for the snowmass project: `https://gracc.opensciencegrid.org/`
+    b) Job statistics are properly collected and displayed at the OSG monitoring dashboard for the snowmass project: `https://gracc.opensciencegrid.org/`

 ## Data Management and Grid Transfers

 This section describes recommendations and options for transferring data to the from remote woker nodes as part of a job submission to the OSG.
 As disussed above, users should place their input data for processing on the Open Science Grid in `/collab/user/<user_id>` or `/collab/project/snowmass21`.
 There's no quota on this filesystem but expect about 10TB available.
-Data can be transferred to the grid as part of an OSG job using four different methods depending on the file size.
+Data can be transferred to the grid as part of an OSG job using three different methods depending on the file size.

-* HTCondor File Transfer.
+1. HTCondor File Transfer.
 To enable HTCondor File transfers for your input and output data insert the following parameters anywhere in your condor submit file:

       transfer_input_files = <comma separated files or directories>